Sanjak of Alexandretta: Population

 The province had an ethnic plurality of Turks and Arabs, also including various minorities.

 Despite the plurality, Turks were overrepresented in the assembly of the province, constituting more than half of it.
 The minorities took their oaths in Turkish when they were appointed as a deputy.

 1938 voter registration and elections

-The allocation of seats in the sanjak assembly was based on the 1938 census held by the French authorities under international supervision: out of 40 seats, 22 were given to the Turks, nine for Alawi, five for Armenians, two for Sunni Arabs, and two for Antiochian Greeks.
-Based on 29 May 1937 agreement and the 3 July 1938 signings France and Turkiye will co-defence Hatay with 2500 troops for each.
-According to this agreement, the Turkish military has sent intervention forces from Payas and Hassa.
+The allocation of seats in the sanjak assembly was based on the 1938 census held by the French authorities under international supervision: out of 40 seats, 22 were given to the Turks, nine for Alawites, five for Armenians, two for Sunni Arabs, and two for Antiochian Greeks.
+Based on 29 May 1937 agreement and the 3 July 1938 signings France and Turkey will co-defence Hatay with 2500 troops for each.
+According to this agreement, the Turkish military has sent intervention forces from Payas, Dörtyol and Hassa.
 On July 5, Turkish forces entered İskenderun.
-Turkey also trucked in people who born at Hatay, into İskenderun Sanjak to use rights for registering as citizens and vote.

 According to the official registration numbers by July 22, 1938, 57,008 voters in the Sanjak were registered, belonging to the following ethnic groups.